Amruta-Zargad/websiteContent/README.md

 At "Neuro Spark Work Soloutions Pvt Ltd", we're passionate about automation testing.
 We'll help you set up the right tools, create effective test scripts, and automate your testing process.
 There are many tools for automation testing eg:- Playwright, Selenium, Cypress, Katalon, SoapUI etc. In our projects we are using Playwright & Selenium
 Ready to experience the magic of automation testing with us?
 Let's take your software quality to the next level.
 Get in touch, and let's get started!

-Playwright is a modern automation framework for web testing Playwright is a modern automation framework for web testing With Playwright and TypeScript, you can write efficient and maintainable end-to-end tests for web applications, covering a wide range of browsers and scenarios.
+Playwright is a modern automation framework for web testing.
+With Playwright and TypeScript, you can write efficient and maintainable end-to-end tests for web applications, covering a wide range of browsers and scenarios.

 Selenium with Java allows you to create and execute tests that interact with web applications, automate tasks, and validate user scenarios.
 It offers compatibility with a wide array of browsers, making it a valuable tool for cross-browser testing.

 Both Playwright with TypeScript and Selenium with Java have their unique advantages, and the choice between them often depends on your specific project requirements, your team's expertise, and your preference for the language and ecosystem you're more comfortable with.
 These combinations empower automation engineers to ensure the quality and reliability of web applications across various platforms and scenarios.

 ## Here are some common use cases of Playwright & Selenium in a project: